This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 America's real anchorman, national treasure, Nobel Peace Prize nominee, Rush Limbaugh, serving humanity simply by showing up.

-Senate Democrats increasingly restive over the war in Iraq, plan to force a series of votes starting today, aimed at either changing the course of President Bush's policy or embarrassing Republican members over their continued support for a wall, the public has soured on.
+800-282-2882, San Francisco Chronicle, Edward Epstein, writing, Senate Democrats, increasingly restive over the war in Iraq, plan to force a series of votes starting today, aimed at either changing the course of President Bush's policy or embarrassing Republican members over their continued support for a wall the public has soured on.

-He says, We want there to be change, and it should not be a fig leaf.
+He says, we want there to be change, and it should not be a fig leaf.

 But as I told you yesterday, Dingy Harry and the Republican Senate defectors say they don't want to wait until then to change Iraq policy.

-They don't want to wait until General Petraeus reports in September.
+They don't want to wait until General Petraeus reports in September for all of the obvious reasons.

-Now the strategy of the Republican Senate leadership as Democrats seek votes on anti-war amendments, still not clear.
+Now, the strategy of the Republican Senate leadership as Democrats seek votes on anti-war amendments, still not clear.

-Of course it's not clear because they're undecided what their strategy ought to be.
+Of course, it's not clear because they're undecided what their strategy ought to be.

 But let me give you a couple realities here, folks, and listen to me on this.